hirolau/SQL-real-world-problems/README.md

 ## Introduction

-Before you get your first job with heavy SQL usage it is often difficult to understand what kind of queries you might en up writing.
+Before you get your first job with heavy SQL usage it is often difficult to understand what kind of queries you might end up writing.
 Is all I need joins and group by to be fluent in SQL?

-This respository contains a small dataset and 5 questions I have encountered as an analyst in the finacial sector.
-I have tried ordering them making them progressivly harder.
+This repository contains a small dataset and 5 questions I have encountered as an analyst in the financial sector.
+I have tried ordering them making them progressively harder.
 I also try to select problems that use a single or max 2 tables to keep it simple.

-If you are unfamliar with window functions and recursion you will struggle with all but the first question.
+If you are unfamiliar with window functions and recursion you will struggle with all but the first question.
 Go read up on those concepts first.

 To query the database, you can use Python + Jupyter Notebook + sqlite.
-Alternativly you can download some software build for querying SQLite databases, for example this: https://sqlitebrowser.org/.
+Alternatively you can download some software build for querying SQLite databases, for example this: https://sqlitebrowser.org/.
 Note that window functions is a rather recent addition to the SQLite database, so make sure you are using a recent version.

 The database is in this repository, and is called `data.db`.
 The data is also available in csv format in the folder `input_data`.